cloudfoundry-attic/cf_canaries/README.md

 - `--dry-run`: If set, shows all the commands the canary breeder will run without actually executing them
 - `--number-of-instances-per-app=<n>`: Push n instances of each app (apart from the instances canaries).
 Defaults to 1.

 ## Canaries

+The different types of canaries all correlate to different metrics that we want to be aware of.
+Each canary's purpose is documented below.

 ### Aviary Canary

 This canary can be found at `aviary.<app-domain>`.
+It is meant to aggregate response information from the zero-downtime-canary and instances-canary applications.

 `/instances_aviary` will respond with a 200 if the `/instances_pinged_aviary` and `/instances_from_cf_aviary` checks succeed.

-`/instances_pinged_aviary` will ping the instances canary (4 * # of instances) times.
-It will return a 200 if all instances respond.
+`/instances_pinged_aviary` will send (4 * # of instances) requests to the instances canary.
+It will return a 200 if 80% or more of instances respond.

-`/instances_from_cf_aviary` will check the status of the the instances of the instances canary.
+`/instances_from_cf_aviary` will check on the number of running instances for the instances canary app using the CFoundry::Client library.
 It will return a 200 if 80% or more of the instances are reporting as running.

 `/zero_downtime_aviary` will check all of the zero-downtime-canaries and will respond with a 200 if all are responding.